By Amy Chesler

-September is here, and you know what that means!
-Pumpkin spice everything has hit your local Starbucks shelves and Halloween decorations will start popping up any minute now (or, if you’re like me, you’ve just left them in place all year-round).
+October is here, and you know what that means!
+Pumpkin spice everything has hit your local Starbucks shelves and Halloween decorations have cropped up in every nook and cranny (or, if you’re like me, you’ve just left them in place all year-round).

 Michael J. Fox may bring his perfect comedic timing to The Frighteners, but this dark comedy has some serious chill factor.
 Mikey plays Frank Bannister, former architect-turned-exorcist, a man who uses his special abilities to make as many quick bucks as possible.
 He continues to capitalize until he realizes just how dark and deep the newest apparition in his life is.

 Gore factor: Low, Age suggestion: 13+

 Quentin Tarantino brought us instant classic From Dusk Till Dawn, featuring a cast chockful of stars and blood-thirsty vampires.
 Salma Hayek runs the show at the bar Harvey Keitel and Julia Lewis stumble upon.
 The self-righteous father-daughter duo, along with their other family members, declare war against the desert evil and all hell breaks loose.

 Gore factor: High (c’mon, it’s a Tarantino film), Age suggestion: 21+

 In the spirit of totally awesome vampires, I submit to you The Lost Boys, the creepy tale of young Corey Haim’s move to Santa Clara, Murder Capital of the World.
 Fans of the film either want to die to be a part of the young vampire coven or battle alongside the brave Frogg brothers.
 Either way, it’s hard not to fall for this fan favorite.